 The new material is directly inspired by classic Nashville's esteemed heritage of emotionally authentic storytelling, concise songwriting, and heartfelt hooks.
 As of this writing, the album is taking shape from fevered writing sessions.

-The upcoming singles will be “Olde Cumberland” and “Better Than” written by Woodruff.
+Their recently released singles will be “Olde Cumberland” and “Better Than” written by Woodruff will be on their new album.
 On “Olde Cumberland,” the narrator is out searching in vain for traces of a beloved ghost—that richly distinctive Nashville sound that once defined Music City.
 The song's metaphorical approach conjures a search for the Nashville of yore—before Music City went bubblegum—while also hinting at a search for a lost love.
 “Better Than” ties into Morgan's Road's brave journey.
 It's about putting the world on your shoulders to remain authentic and finding truth & redemption in the least expected of places.

 Pondering the path leading to Morgan's Road, Tyler Perry says: “The most meaningful thing for us has been overcoming adversity to offer something positive and healing.
 Deaver was the person who got me into playing and I know he would be happy we are spreading joy.”